la2050/archive/_projects/2016/fostermore-because-no-child-makes-it-alone.md

 project_impact: >-
   ["Social & emotional support","Government responsiveness to residents’ needs","Rates of volunteerism"]
+project_proposal_impact:
+  - Social & emotional support
+  - Government responsiveness to residents’ needs
+  - Rates of volunteerism
+project_proposal_description: >-
+  To fill LA County’s urgent need for foster parents, our team of communications and marketing experts conducted research and focus groups to develop an online recruitment effort.
+The initial effort used micro-targeting digital messages to potential foster parents and mentors reaching millions of county residents with a proven message to move them through the prospective foster parent funnel.
+We would like to expand our online effort to meet the pressing need for foster parents in the county.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   The need for foster parents is profound in Los Angeles County.
 With this in mind, our team of communications experts conducted research and focus groups